 In recent years we have also developed a research interest in the discovery of new antibiotic candidates and have designed candidate antibacterial series with activities at the low ug/ml level, appropriate for further optimisation.

 I am a Fellow of the Royal Society of Chemistry, Royal Society of Biology and an elected Member of Academia Europaea and the UK Academy of Medical Sciences.
 I am on or have been on numerous editorial boards including the ACS Journal of Medicinal Chemistry, AACR Molecular Cancer Therapeutics, ChemMedChem, Journal of Steroid Biochemistry & Molecular Biology (as Associate Editor) and Biochemical Journal's BJChemBio (as an Editor).
 I am also a Visiting Professor at the University of Bath and a member of the Scientific Advisory Boards of the Lister Institute of Preventive Medicine and the Institute of Chemistry and Biochemistry, Czech Academy of Sciences, Prague.
-I take an active role in the welfare and mentoring of graduates at University College as a Special Supernumerary Fellow.
+I take an active role in the welfare and mentoring of graduates at University College and teaching of Biomedical Science students as a Special Supernumerary Fellow.

 Work from my group has been recognized by several Royal Society of Chemistry and industrial medals and prizes: RSC Medal for Chemical Biology (2007); RSC George and Christine Sosnovsky Medal (2007/8); RSC Malcolm Campbell Medal (2009); GlaxoSmithKline International Achievement Award (2009); RSC Interdisciplinary Medal (2010); European Life Sciences Award (2012); RSC-BMCS Medicinal Chemistry Lectureship (2015/16).